 - Aircraft operators will need to ensure adequate safety protections are provided for all passengers.

-- More information on accessing PPE, including administrative and engineered controls for businesses, is available.
+- More information on pandemic supplies, including administrative and engineered controls for businesses, is available.